 If you are using a standing desk or spending long hours in your office, you are bound to feel tired and numb at some point.
 You must take a break every so often and stretch your legs and arms whenever you can.
 Having a few exercise tools and equipment in your home office is a good idea.
 Some of the options include a treadmill, exercise bike, wellness weights, and exercise balls.
 Stress balls and other such tools can help you release some of the pressure whenever you need to.
 You also can do some simple exercise with your desk.

 8. Ergonomic chair

 If you are going to type efficiently at your desk, having a keyboard is a great idea for your home office essentials.
+It is considered as one of the important ergonomic items for home office as well as office essentials for desk.
 Even if you are using a laptop, there are going to be times when it makes more sense to have a separate keyboard for you to use.

-The mouse and the keyboard are essential work from home accessories, allowing you to efficiently get the job done.
+The mouse and the keyboard are essential home office necessities, allowing you to efficiently get the job done.
 When you use an ergonomic keyboard, you don't necessarily need a separate mouse, but it helps increase your speed and control.
 Choosing an advanced mouse is an important step in creating an ergonomic home office.

 11. Mouse and keyboard mounting platform